Violence, Drugs and Alcohol

 User Views of Punishment

-Sarah Armstrong (Glasgow University) and Beth Weaver (Strathclyde University) are conducting research, in cooperation with the Scottish Prison Service, into the experience of doing short prison sentences and community-based sentences (probation, community service).
-We want to know what those affected by these punishments are going through and how such sentences help or hinder the ability to...
+Sarah Armstrong (Glasgow University) and Beth Weaver (Strathclyde University) conducted research, in cooperation with the Scottish Prison Service, into the experience of doing short prison sentences and community-based sentences (probation, community service).
+We explored what those affected by these punishments are going through and how such sentences help or hinder the ability to reduce...

 Alcohol Misuse and Domestic Abuse

 This study was commissioned by former NHS Argyll & Clyde Alcohol and Drug Action Team to explore current research and practice in relation to domestic abuse and alcohol misuse, in order to assist development of an alcohol counselling component of an integrated service for working with male victims and perpetrators of domestic abuse in Inverclyde.
 A final report was submitted in July...